The Air You Cannot See Is Costing India More Than Any Tariff

 India's environment ministry launched the National Clean Air Programme in 2019 with a target of cutting PM pollution by 20-30% across 102 cities.
 The deadline was later revised and the target raised to 40%.
 According to a report by the Centre for Research on Energy and Clean Air, only 41 of 97 cities with monitoring stations hit even the original target for PM10 - the coarser, less deadly particle.
 For PM2.5 - the particle that kills - the national decline was only 10.5% over six years.
 The program spent over $1.3 billion.
 Thirty-seven cents of every dollar was left unspent.

-How China Fixed This
+How China Fixed This - and What India Can Borrow

 In 2013, Beijing's PM2.5 level hit 101.56 micrograms per cubic meter.
 That is almost exactly where Delhi sits today.
 Public anger reached a breaking point.